NOTICE: This project is on hiatus and may not update for a while.

 Background & Motives Modern games try to be flashy and loud, and they have become so loud and flashy it’s overwhelming to players.
 That’s why I’m making Monter.
 I am making this game simply because I want such a game to exist; a game that doesn’t overwhelm the player with flashiness, but still allows them to enjoy the game play and have a breath of fresh air of minimalism.

-Monter is going to be a 3D action role-playing game with a top-down view, inspired by monster hunter series.
+Monter is going to be a 3D action role-playing game, inspired by monster hunter series.
 Player will immerse themselves as a man living in a town, endangered by the growth of surrounding hostile animal populations.
 Game-play will consist of player interacting with town people and combating dangerous animals.
 Of course, the emphasis will be placed on combat.

-First thing is of course finishing up the engine.
-That’s going to be finishing the renderer by finally add cascaded shadow maps, collision, and combat system, which will approximately take a 2~3 months.
-Then I can focus on building a town filled with NPCs for the player to interact with and a vicious world outside of that town, where the player will combat different species, possibly spanning across different biomes.
+Once I'm done polishing the engine and the assets starts pumping in, I will finish the combat system, then focus on building a town filled with NPCs for the player to interact with and a vicious world outside of that town, where the player will combat different species, possibly spanning across different biomes.
 That process will take about a year or so.
 Then I will be finishing things up, optimizing things, refining the art work, adding more features to the renderer.
 That will take a couple of months too.
 Then the project will be done.

 All of the above mentioned will be done by hand without libraries.
-The only library I’m using to build Monter is Imgui, but I will throw that away in the final build so it doesn’t matter.
 I'm writing the game from scratch so that I have complete control of how the game runs.
 If one part of the game runs slow, I can figure out why it’s slow, and make it fast.